Viewer tutorial#

 Grid button#

-Then there is a grid button that toggles grid mode.
-When clicked it displays each layer of the image in its own tile.
+The next button, the grid button, toggles grid mode.
+When clicked, it displays each layer of the image in its own tile.
 You can right-click this button to adjust the way the tiles are presented, such as the grid dimensions, the order of the layers in the tiles, and whether layers are overlaid in the tiles.

 Home button#